Back of the line: Charity only goes so far in world vaccines

 14 of14

-LONDON (AP) — An international system to share coronavirus vaccines was supposed to guarantee that low and middle-income countries could get doses without being last in line and at the mercy of unreliable donations.
+LONDON (AP) — When global health officials created COVAX, a U.N.-backed effort to share coronavirus vaccines, it was supposed to guarantee the world’s most vulnerable people could get doses without being at the mercy of unreliable donations.

-It hasn't worked out that way.
-In late June alone, the initiative known as COVAX sent some 530,000 doses to Britain – more than double the amount sent that month to the entire continent of Africa.
+It hasn’t worked out that way.
+In late June, COVAX sent more than 530,000 doses to Britain - more than double the amount sent that month to Africa, where fewer than 2% of the population is immunized.

 Written By